Chloe Smith

 Chloe Smith's picture

-She earned her B.A. in History and Music from Samford University in Birmingham, Alabama in 2019, where she studied violin and became interested in local history.
-She is from Anniston, Alabama, and she worked as a music teacher and violinist for several years.
+Chloe completed a B.A. in History and Music in 2019 at Samford University in Birmingham.
+She is from Anniston, Alabama, and she has worked as a music teacher and violinist for several years.

 Program Type: